Jen Ryland Reviews

 A group of contemporary boarding school students try to solve a notorious mystery set in the early twentieth century.

-True-crime aficionado Stevie Bell is set to begin her first year at Ellingham Academy, and she has an ambitious plan: She will solve this cold case.
+Shortly after The Ellingham Academy opened a century ago, someone kidnapped the founder’s wife and daughter.
+True-crime aficionado Stevie Bell arrives for her first year at Ellingham Academy, and she has an ambitious plan: She will solve this cold case.

 Stalking Jack the Ripper by Kerri Maniscalco (2016)